shubhamsanand04/Customer-Churn-Prediction-Project/README.md

 XGBoost Classifier

-These models were chosen to balance performance and interpretability, which is crucial for business decision-making.
+These models were selected to achieve a balance between predictive accuracy and model interpretability, which is crucial for real-world business applications.

 📊 Model Evaluation Metrics

-The models were evaluated using:
+The performance of each model was assessed using the following metrics:

 Accuracy